A Spring Blizzard and an Amazing Worship Experience

 All day yesterday, my friend Sandy (fellow Christian concert junkie) and I kept anxiously looking out the window hoping the weather was going to cooperate for us to get to our concert.
 I was on KFYR's website all day keeping tabs on the weather and really couldn't believe some of the photos I was seeing.

-Western North Dakota was getting hit with a major blizzard - some parts had 12 inches of snow with 60 mph winds.
-Trees were uprooted, falling on vehicles and houses, cattle were lost out in the pastures, power was out and even the Bakken Oilfield was shut down due to power outages.
+Western North Dakota was getting hit with a major blizzard - some parts of the state had 12 inches of snow with 60 mph winds.
+Trees were uprooted falling on vehicles and houses, cattle were lost out in the pastures, power was out, and even the Bakken Oilfield was shut down due to power outages.

 Blizzard hits Watford City, downs trees on April 30, 2011.
 Photo by Cindy Kummer Wollan